Manitoba Junior Hockey League

 The Manitoba Junior Hockey League (MJHL) is a Junior 'A' ice hockey league operating in the Canadian province of Manitoba and one of nine member leagues of the Canadian Junior Hockey League (CJHL).

 The MJHL consists of thirteen teams all based within the province of Manitoba, eight of which qualify for each year's playoffs.
 The playoff champion is awarded the Turnbull Cup, the Junior 'A' championship trophy for the province of Manitoba.
-The winner of the MJHL playoffs (Turnbull Cup) competes against the champion from Saskatchewan for the ANAVET Cup and a berth in the Centennial Cup (formerly known as the Royal Bank Cup).
+The winner of the MJHL playoffs (Turnbull Cup) earns a berth in the national championship, the Centennial Cup.

 History

 Early years (1918 to 1949)

 The league's first year of operation was the 1918–19 season, making it the oldest junior league in Canada.
 It was known as the Winnipeg and District League until 1931, when it became the Manitoba Junior Hockey League.
 During the inaugural season, there were nine teams in two divisions, each playing a six-game schedule.
 The teams included the Winnipeg Pilgrims, Elmwood, Grand Trunk Pacific, Winnipeg Tigers, Young Men's Lutheran Club, Winnipeg Argonauts, Selkirk Fishermen, Weston, and Winnipeg Monarchs.

 In the 1926–27 season, the Winnipeg Junior and Juvenile Hockey League became the north division of the MJHL, with Jimmy Dunn as its secretary, convenor and timekeeper at the Olympic Rink.

 In the 1936–37 season, both the north and south MJHL divisions wanted to play games at the larger Winnipeg Amphitheatre since they could increase their share of the gate receipts.
 Multiple disputes arose over the scheduling of games, which led to Manitoba Amateur Hockey Association (MAHA) executives forming a special committee to arbitrate that all north division games be played at the Olympic Rink.

 Teams in the north division struggled financially during World War II and sought a new financial arrangement for the 1940–41 season.
 The teams also disagreed on who played in which division, with some teams threatening to disband if their demands were not met.
 Jimmy Dunn recommended to split the gate receipts evenly between the teams and the rink owners, and for the MAHA to subsidize the teams as needed.
 The north division played the season reduced to four teams.
 The 1944–45 season was the first interlocking schedule between the north and south divisions, and the MAHA implemented of limits on the number of player transfers for balanced competition.